Skip to main content

 Empowering Communities Through Circular Energy Solutions

-By Annick Mekolle and Denis Daranuta As students specializing in Circular Economy, my colleague Denis Daranuta (from Moldova) and I (from Cameroon) are passionate about tackling waste challenges with practical, sustainable solutions.
-For our project work, we chose to address a critical issue: waste management and energy access in African communities .
+By Annick Mekolle With a Master’s degree in Circular Economy, I conducted research driven by a strong passion for tackling waste challenges through practical, sustainable solutions.
+For my project work, I chose to address a critical issue: waste management and energy access in African communities.
 The Problem: Waste and Energy Poverty In Cameroon and across Africa, unmanaged waste overwhelms communities, creating health risks and environmental damage.
 Sadly, governmental action often falls short, leaving households to rely on polluting fuels like firewood, charcoal, or expensive LPG.
 But what if we could transform organic waste into clean, affordable cooking gas—right at home?
-Biogas: A Circular Solution Biogas technology offers a promising way to: ✔ Reduce waste by converting food scraps and organic matter into energy. ✔ Cut costs by slashing reliance on bottled gas or charcoal. ✔ Im...
+Biogas: A Circular Solution Biogas technology offers a promising way to: ✔ Reduce waste by converting food scraps and organic matter into energy. ✔ Cut costs by slashing reliance on bottled gas or charcoal. ✔ Improve health by minimizing indoor air pollution f...

 Common CV Mistakes to Avoid